JOURNAL OF GENTRY GENEALOGY

 By the time they moved to Georgia, Tyree and Delilah had at least two children, William (born 1788) the first born, and Mildred (born 1791), a daughter.
 The next son John (born 1796), was born in Franklin County, Georgia.
 It is from John that my personal line is descended.
 Additional children born in Georgia may have been Samuel F. Gentry (born 1800 to 1810 according to census records), who died in Saline Co, Arkansas (leaving a will dated 1847), and a Nancy Gentry who is reported to have been born in 1804.

-A daughter, Martha, might have been born to Tyree and Delilah in Tennessee (about 1808 in Shelby County).
+A daughter, Martha, might have been born to Tyree and Delilah in Tennessee (about 1808).
 If we accept Martha as a child of this family, then the date of departure from Georgia would have to be by 1808 for her to have been born in Tennessee.

 References to Tyree in Tennessee are lacking, but one reference there to Tyree is his witnessing of an 1811 Stewart County, Tennessee, transaction for William<8>, when William bought 100 ac on Lost Creek in that county.
-[See further information in Addendum.]
-It is interesting to note that Stewart County is not far removed from the epicenter of the great New Madrid earthquake which occurred in December of 1811 through February of 1812.
-Many residents of the area moved on to other places after this cataclysmic event.
+[See Addendum for further information about Tyree's presence in Jackson County.]
+It is interesting to note that Stewart County is not far removed from the epicenter of the great New Madrid earthquakes which occurred in December of 1811 through February of 1812.
+Many residents of the area moved on to other places after this cataclysmic event which destroyed vast expanses of arable land.

-The extended families of Tyree's children, namely William Gentry, James and Mildred Gentry Ward, Samuel Gentry, and William and Martha Gentry Salyers, moved to Arkansas about 1817.
+The extended families of at least three of Tyree's children, namely William Gentry, James and Mildred Gentry Ward, and Samuel Gentry, moved to Arkansas about 1817.
 Since Arkansas was not a territory until 1819 the records of the area are basically non-existent today.
-The Clark County, Arkansas Historical Association publication entitled Clark County, Arkansas, Past and Present available in the Clark County Arkansas Library, mentions Tyree's son William in an article on William C. Gentry,
+[Editor's Note: There was no 1820 Arkansas census, but the 1830 Clark County census included William, John, Samuel, Mildred and her husband James Ward, Nancy and her husband James Little, and Martha and her husband William Salliers.]
+The Clark County, Arkansas Historical Association publication entitled Clark County, Arkansas, Past and Present available in the Clark County Arkansas Library, mentions Tyree's son William in an article on William C. Gentry (son of the elder William):

 "[He] was the son of William Gentry, a War of 1812 Veteran who was mustered into service in Nashville, Tennessee, in 1814 and discharged in 1815 at Dover, Stewart County, Tennessee and one of Clark County's earliest settlers.
 He came to Clark County about 1817 with his wife Jane Narrad Gentry where he served the county as a state representative in 1846."